Table of Contents

 12. WARRANTY EXCHANGE AND LOST OR STOLEN PHONE POLICY

-Exclusions and Conditions: This limited warranty does not cover damage or failure caused by abuse or misuse of the phone or accessories.
+Exclusions and Conditions: This limited warranty does not cover damage or failure caused by abuse or misuse of the device or accessories.
 Your limited warranty excludes all direct, indirect, incidental and/or consequential damages, unless otherwise provided by law.
-A replacement phone can be purchased by sending a $35 Money Order to SafetyNet Wireless 2323 Curlew Rd, Suite 7B, Dunedin, FL 34698.
+A replacement phone can be purchased by sending a $35 Money Order to SafetyNet Wireless, 100 Main Street, Suite 304, Safety Harbor, FL 34695.
 Please clearly print your name and cellular phone number on the Money Order.
 The replacement phone will be replaced at SafetyNet Wireless’ discretion.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
 This limited warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 13. DISCLAIMER OF WARRANTIES

-Any hearing, visual or speech impaired persons interested in applying for a specially equipped SafetyNet Wireless must call SafetyNet Wireless at 1-888-224-3213 and specify the need(s) to an agent and SafetyNet Wireless will make every effort to assist such customer in obtaining a handset that is in compliance with all applicable laws, rules, and regulations.
+Any hearing, visual or speech impaired persons interested in applying for a specially equipped SafetyNet Wireless device must call SafetyNet Wireless at 1-888-224-3213 and specify the need(s) to an agent.
+SafetyNet Wireless will make every effort to assist such customer in obtaining a device that complies with all applicable laws, rules, and regulations.

 15. EMERGENCY CALLS, 911 SERVICE